David W. Preus Leadership Award

 Timeline for Award

-Applications are due March 7th, 2014.
+Applications are due March 6th, 2015.
+The application form can be downloaded here, or picked up in Student Services, and requires two letters in addition to the proposal.
 The award will be announced at the beginning of April.
-The project needs to be completed by the end of the summer, with the reflection report due by September 30, 2014.
+The project needs to be completed by the end of Summer 2015, with the reflection report due by September 28, 2015.